Your glasses prescription explained

 +225 = +2.25

-CYL Meaning (Cylinder)
+CYL (Cylinder)

 This tells you how much astigmatism you have.
 Astigmatism is very common and found on most prescriptions and simply refers to the shape of your cornea (the front part of your eye) If your eye is spherical (like a football) you will only find numbers in the SPH (spherical) section and sometimes followed by a DS which means Dioptre sphere.
 If it’s not completely spherical (like to rugby ball) you’ll find numbers in this box too.
 The higher the number the more your eye is not spherical.